kakatur/fraud-detection-using-dbt-and-snowpark/seeds/generate_fct_swipe.md

          if swipe_date.hour < 6:
              swipe_date = swipe_date + timedelta(hours=6)

-         # selected_policy_holder_df needs to be filled either with a fraudster or non-fraudster member (note: we target 2% of total swipes from fraudsters)
+         # selected_policy_holder_df needs to be filled either with a fraudster or non-fraudster (note: we target 2% of total swipes from fraudsters)
          selected_policy_holder_df = None

          # first, let's check if there is any fraudster that has started their policy in the last 30 minutes of swipe_date